quin2/rayaccel/readme.md

 ...

 Animation program to generate 30fps animation of earth revloving around sun with the moon is in animation folder. rayBench_animated4.c is the most recent version that can be compiled with OpenACC.
 It should output 365 frames, with each frame representing a day.
+A folder titled 'output' must be in the same directory as the executeable.
+Run with the input fiile, solarSystem.q3d, as an argument.